kuannie1/SoftSysEccentricEucalyptus/docs/_posts/2017-04-30-Final-Report-Website.md

 Our goal is to write an interpreter in C. Our personal learning goals included gaining an understanding of how programming languages are implemented at a low level, and understanding how to parse not only programming languages, but a wide variety of files (such as markup language files).
 We chose to interpret Lisp, since its syntax, with its heavy reliance on parentheses, facilitated a more straightforward implementation of the parser.
 By the end, of the project, we had hoped to implement basic numeric operations, functions, and variables, in order to understand parsing and the how the basic building blocks of programming languages worked.

 Since we wanted gain a deeper understanding of parsing and interpreting programming languages, we split up and implemented two different versions of parsing and interpreting.
-The first version we have is included within the `src` directory, and includes heavy use of Yacc and Lex to assist with parsing.
+The first version we have is included within the src directory, and includes heavy use of Yacc and Lex to assist with parsing.
 This version was significantly assisted by Riccardo Pucella, visiting lecturer at Olin.
 Our conversations with him guided much of the structure we used in the parsing and the interpreter.
-The other version is included in the directory `ast_c`.
+The other version is included in the directory ast_c.
 This version was less guided by the help of Dr. Pucella, but used Peter Norvig's *Lispy *interpreter, a Lisp interpreter written in Python, as a reference.
 This version served more as an exploration into how to build an abstract syntax tree and interpret it.

 # **Lisp Interpreter -  Lex and Yacc based**